gpt-engineer-org/gpt-engineer/README.md

 You can specify the "identity" of the AI agent by editing the files in the `preprompts` folder.

 Editing the `preprompts`, and evolving how you write the project prompt, is how you make the agent remember things between projects.

+You can also automatically copy all `preprompts` files into your project folder using the cli parameter `--use-project-prepompts`.
+This way you can have custom preprompts for all of your projects without the need to edit the main files.
+If you don't want to use the project specific prepromt files, simply delete them or run `gpt-engineer` without the cli param.

 Each step in `steps.py` will have its communication history with GPT4 stored in the logs folder, and can be rerun with `scripts/rerun_edited_message_logs.py`.